 - Flood Protection

-Since the Hoover dam was built another 18 damns have been built in the Colorado river basin.
-Before the first dams were built on the Colorado river the seasonal fluctuations of the river were great, mainly because of storms and snow melt.
-Since the water managment scheme began the fluctuations of the river have dramatically decrease helping to reduce flooding in the area.
+Since the Hoover dam was built another 18 dams have been built in the Colorado river basin.
+Before the first dams were built on the Colorado river the seasonal fluctuations of the river were great, mainly because of storms and snowmelt.
+Since the water management scheme began, the fluctuations of the river have dramatically decreased thus helping to reduce flooding in the area.